dc5trust/Array-Simulator/README.md

 # Array-Simulator-

 ## Array Simulator was design as a learning tool for beginners.
-Array's can be a tough topic to grasp and this web application makes learning these four methods interactive.
+Array's can be a tough topic to grasp and this web application makes learning these five methods easier.

 ## Link to Web Application
 https://array-simulator.netlify.app